 The Class of 1951 Observatory

 The Class of 1951 Observatory houses two large reflecting telescopes in separate domes: a 20-inch, and a 32-inch (one of the two largest research telescopes in New York State).
 Smaller telescopes include a Coronado solar telescope and an historic 8-inch refractor.
 Both large telescopes are equipped with research-grade electronic cameras, and three spectrographs are also available.
 All data acquisition and telescope control is performed from a large warm room.
 The observatory supports Vassar coursework, public education, and professional research in astronomy.
-Ongoing research programs monitor the brightness and colors of active galactic nuclei, and measure the chemical abundances of unusual stars in the Milky Way.
+Ongoing research programs monitor the brightness of potential planet-hosting stars to confirm or rule out the presence of exoplanets.

-The observatory also hosts special events (class visits, alumnae/i tours, etc.) by appointment.
+The observatory also hosts special events (class visits, alum tours, etc.) by appointment.
 Please contact Dave Webster.